-I had an interesting discussion in the studio recently about why we do what we do, and the answer was, without question, that we’re tremendously dissatisfied with the world.
-How depressing.
+I had an interesting discussion in the studio recently about why we do what we do, and the answer was, without question, that we’re tremendously dissatisfied with the world—how depressing—and are striving to make it better through design.
 It sounds both cheesy and egotistical at the same time, but we want to make a difference to peoples’ lives, and we know that through design we can.
 Everyone benefits from good design, and that’s really fulfilling.
-So if more people have insight into what makes good design, we’ll elevate each other to new heights, as well as teaching valuable lessons to those just starting out in the industry.
+So, if more people have insight into what makes good design, we’ll elevate each other to new heights, as well as teaching valuable lessons to those just starting out in the industry.

 The evolution of the Web has encouraged openness

 Anyone who works predominantly online knows that Web technology is, and always has evolved at very swift pace.
-There are so many new possibilities every single week that no one ever really knows everything, and everyone always has questions.
+There are so many new possibilities every single week that no one ever really knows everything, everyone is always a bit unsure, and everyone always has questions.
 It’s been a 20-year battle that only seems to be getting more difficult.
 The amount of knowledge needed to create engaging experience online is daunting even for an experienced professional, never mind a young University graduate, so it’s no wonder we’ve been forced to ask questions and publish answers in order to succeed.

 Having said that, the Web industry is by no means perfect.
 Dribbble was designed as a platform to share work-in-progress but almost instantly became a showcase for super-refined digital design work.
 Though we certainly are more comfortable with the idea, as illustrated by various articles that have been written on the subject here, here, here, and here.

-The impression of most is that the graphic design industry — with the exception of computers and software – has stayed more or less the same for the past 50 years.
+The impression of some is that the thought processes and working practices of rest of the design industry — with the exception of computers and software — has stayed more or less the same for the past 50 years.
 But has it?
 There aren’t huge breakthroughs in the design process every year, but as society changes so do ideas of what is possible as a creative outcome.
 Wouldn’t it be interesting to actually see how organisations work together to arrive at a solution?
 Isn’t that part of what we all found so fascinating about MadMen?